ironSource/alleviate/README.md

-# network-exposure
+# allevaite

-A lightwate Android library that wraps your work requests and ensure they will run approximetly at the time you want it to.
+A lightweight Android library that wraps your work requests and ensure they will run approximately at the time you want it to.
-This is done using a component called ForegroundWork that will be triggered when all work constaints are satisfied.
+This is done using a component called ForegroundWork that will be triggered when all work constraints are satisfied.

-Check out my Medium post for clearer explentation about the problems this library tries to solve: https://medium.com/@rotemmatityahu/workmanager-does-it-always-manage-to-work-fd8518655052
+Check out my Medium post for clearer explanation about the problems this library tries to solve: https://medium.com/@rotemmatityahu/workmanager-does-it-always-manage-to-work-fd8518655052

 ## Features: